m2osw/fluid-settings/README.md

 This is the actual variable value.
 It can be set to true, false, a number, a string.
 We do not support arrays or objects as the value.
-If you want an array of values, you have to use a string for that purpsoe and parse that string on your own.
+If you want an array of values, you have to use a string for that purpose and parse that string on your own.

 #### "timestamp"